 For Sarah, nostalgia was one motivator for taking photographs as a young person, but so too was a desire to reconcile her own multiple identities.
 Both of these interests, keeping memories and reconciling her identities, still animate her photography as an adult.
 But to hear her tell it, a desire to be in solidarity with people and struggle is what most drives her photography today.
 Sarah explains:

 My work is fundamentally a way for me to be in solidarity with struggle.
 It’s been a learning process for the past 4.5 years about what it means to be in solidarity as someone who holds a camera.
 Solidarity for me is a relational thing.
 A lot of the things I’ve chosen to document are struggles that are being spearheaded by people or groups that I have relationships with.
 It’s an important part of how I operate.

 Over the past four and a half years, Sarah has taken thousands upon thousands of photos at protests and events across Chicago.
 What distinguishes Sarah’s photography for me is how it lovingly documents its subjects.
 Sarah’s work depicts collective resistance.
-To her the struggle is always about love.
-And this can be seen in and though her work.
+To her, the struggle is always about love.
+And this can be seen in and through her work.